OlgaVorotnikova/stepik_training/README.md

-# Repository for stepik training
+# Repository for stepik training.